Seputeh Komuter station

-The Seputeh Komuter station is a KTM Komuter train station named after and located in Seputeh, Kuala Lumpur, along the KTM Komuter's Batu Caves–Pulau Sebang Line.
+The Seputeh Komuter station is a KTM Komuter at-grade train station named after and located in Seputeh, Kuala Lumpur, along the KTM Komuter's Batu Caves–Pulau Sebang Line.

 The station was formerly the only train station connected to Mid Valley Megamall and the rest of the adjoining Mid Valley City commercial area since the area begun operation from 1999.
 In 2004, the newer Mid Valley station was opened directly serving Mid Valley City.
 The KLIA Ekspres has an elevated track that runs directly parallel north of the KTM station, but does not have a dedicated stop.

 The facilities available at Seputeh Station are just like most other small halts on the line, which include ticket counters, ticket vending machines, a Touch n Go Lane and toilets.
 The counter operating hours is from 6.30 am to 8.30 pm daily, just like most other Komuter stations.
 A small parking lot is situated directly under the northern platform that can accommodate 7 vehicles, but many residents also choose to park between the support columns of the KLIA Ekspres track.